blurpy/kouchat.net/index.md

 # Features

-* Group chat with all the connected users
+* Group chat with all the connected users.
-* Private chat with any user
+* Private chat with any user.
-* Choose your own nick name
+* Choose your own nick name.
-* Set the topic of the group chat
+* Set the topic of the group chat.
-* System tray / notification area support
+* System tray / notification area support.
-* See who is currently writing
+* See who is currently writing.
-* Send and receive files
+* Send and receive files.
-* Use away mode when you don't want to be disturbed
+* Use away mode when you don't want to be disturbed.
-* Choose the color to use for your own messages, and info messages
+* Choose the color to use for your own messages and info messages.
-* Logging
+* Chat logging.
-* Console mode
+* Console mode.
+* Smileys.
+* Send messages in any language supported by Unicode.
-* No configuration needed
+* No configuration needed.
-* Supported smileys: `:) :( :p :D ;) :O :@ :S ;( :$ 8)`

 # How to install